hassanAlbaghdadi/Intro-to-Vue.js-Course/README.txt

 https://www.vuemastery.com/courses/intro-to-vue-js/vue-instance

-the main objective of this webpage is add procuts to a cart and to display data onto a webpage using Vue framework.
+the main objective of this webpage is add products to a cart and to display data onto a webpage using Vue framework.